-- Difficulty walking or going up or down stairs because of pain or a "catching or locking" sensation in the knee
+- Problems walking or going up or down stairs because of pain or a "catching or locking" sensation in the knee.

 How Is It Diagnosed?

-The results of these tests may indicate the need for further diagnostic tests—such as magnetic resonance imaging (MRI)—or a referral to an orthopedic surgeon for consultation.
+The results of these tests may indicate the need for further diagnostic tests.
+If needed, your physical therapist will refer you for additional tests or to an orthopedic surgeon for consultation.